 Fares charged to your AT HOP card

-When you tag on and board the train, ferry or bus, an initial fee will be charged to your card.
+When you tag on and board the train, ferry or bus, an initial fare will be charged to your card.
 If you forget to tag off this charge will remain on your card as a penalty fare the next time you tag on.
-This may be more expensive than your normal fare.
+This fare may be more expensive than your normal fare.
 When you tag off after disembarking, the system will calculate the fare and charge only the distance you have travelled.
-For adults there is at least 20% discount off single trip cash fares (excludes NiteRider bus services, Airbus Express bus services and Waiheke ferry services).
+AT HOP card provides at least 25% discount off single trip cash bus and train fares and at least 20% discount off single trip cash ferry fares.
+(Excludes SkyBus and Waiheke ferry services).

 Repeatedly failing to tag on and tag off may result in your card being cancelled.
 If your card is cancelled you will need to purchase a replacement AT HOP card.